 Melatonin is a powerful antioxidant with a wide range of health benefits, including protection against neurodegenerative disorders such as Alzheimer’s disease, improved outcomes for cancer patients, and even reduced occurrence of migraines.

-Since production of melatonin in the body slows after age 40, this is one supplement I frequently recommend to women who are concerned about breast cancer.
+Since the production of melatonin in the body slows after age 40, this is one supplement I frequently recommend to women who are concerned about breast cancer.

 2) Get regular daily exercise.